birdowl21/Face-Liveness-Detection-Anti-Spoofing-Web-App/README.md

 # Face Liveness Detection (Anti-Spoofing) Web App

-### A Streamlit WebRTC web app that can identify whether a face comes from a real person or a fake person and prevents the system from giving false verification.
+A Streamlit WebRTC web app that can identify whether a face comes from a real person or a fake person and prevents the system from giving false verification.

 </center>

 ## Inspiration

-https://github.com/jomariya23156/face-recognition-with-liveness-web-login

-I would highly suggest all of you to take a look at this wonderful project which served as the inspiration for my project. jomariya23156 (https://github.com/jomariya23156) has even incorporated face-recognition into his app (which I have omitted in my project).
+I would highly suggest all of you to take a look at this wonderful project which served as the inspiration for my project: https://github.com/jomariya23156/face-recognition-with-liveness-web-login [jomariya23156] (https://github.com/jomariya23156) has even incorporated face-recognition into his app (which I have omitted in my project).

 ## Drawback